OmarOssama25/Teeth-Classification-Streamlit/README.md

 The model achieved high performance, with test accuracy reaching 99.6%.
 Below are some sample predictions and their corresponding true labels:

-[Insert images and descriptions of model performance, confusion matrix, etc.]

 ## Deployment